IESE MBA Admissions & COVID-19

 The Integrated Reasoning (IR) section is designed to assess your ability to evaluate information presented in a variety of formats and from different sources.
 As this is a relatively new characteristic of the exam, IESE is not at this time looking at results of this section in the application process.
 At this time, the school focuses on the other sections of the exam, although in the future this will be incorporated.
 Nevertheless, you should complete the IR section since we will use this information at later time in the overall assessment of the candidate.

-For more information on this new section, visit mba.com.
+For more information on this new section, visit https://www.mba.com/.

 Yes, we accept GRE scores instead of the GMAT.
 As with the GMAT, however, a high score on the GRE does not ensure acceptance to the program.
 A wide range of criteria are taken into consideration by the Admissions Committee when reviewing applications.
+Our GRE acceptance range is: Verbal Range: 143-170, Quantitative Range: 143-170, Verbal Median: 156 and Quantitative Median: 161.
 Results of the GRE are also valid for five years.

 At IESE, English is the working language used in the classroom.
 You must be fluent in English in order to be considered for the MBA program.
 Some electives in Spanish are offered during the second year of the program for students seeking the bilingual degree qualification.